PARC, WFP Join Hands For Promotion Of Agriculture In Desert Areas - UrduPoint

 The delegation also reviewed the research and development activities carried out by the research institute and its impact on local communities.

-They took keenly interest in models being developed included fish farming model, kitchen gardening, advanced Irrigation and bio-gas plant.
+They took keen interest in models being developed included fish farming model, kitchen gardening, advanced Irrigation and bio-gas plant.

 While appreciating the efforts of researchers and scientists, WFP delegation expressed their interest to enhance bilateral cooperation with PARC to promote livestock and agriculture sectors.